MohamadHussein/FuncctionalThinkingwithJava/ReadME.md

 # Functional Thinking with Java

 This project was created to document my learning journey where I learn new concepts and apply them on simple use-cases to solidify my understanding.

 Hopefully others will find this project helpful.

-This repo is about functional programming in JAVA, where I implement and use some of the most common functions used in the functional paradigm
+This repo is about functional programming in JAVA, where I implement and use some of the most common operations used in the functional paradigm.

 ## Covered Concepts and Cases
 * Composition